ayumax/objectdeliverer_dart/README.md

 # Quick Start
-Create ObjectDelivererManager and create various communication paths by passing "Communication Protocol", "Packet Split Rule" and "Serialization Method" to the arguments of StartAsync method.
+Create ObjectDelivererManager and create various communication paths by passing "Communication Protocol", "Packet Split Rule" and "Serialization Method" to the arguments of Start method.

 ```cs
   // Create an ObjectDelivererManager